romuald/mypager/README.rst

 - document config options :p
 - allow a *--install* like command line option to install default configuration
 - be able to force the use (or not use) of less
-- be able to use another pager using the $PAGER environment variable
 - be able to disable / change colors
-- works with perl < v5.8.0 *(...or not)*